pitidanx/python/README.md

 # phyton
-this codes of my phyton class
+this codes of my python class